AISP-group/ShortPolicy/README.md

     ```bash
     bash scripts/eval_policy.sh flowpolicy adroit_hammer Short 0 0
     ```
-    This will evaluate the saved flowpolicy policy you just trained. **Note: the evaluation script is only provided for deployment/inference.
+     **Note: the evaluation script is only provided for deployment/inference.
 For benchmarking, please use the results logged in wandb during training.**

-# 🏷️ License
-This repository is released under the MIT license.

-# 🙏 Acknowledgement

-Our code is built upon [3D Diffusion Policy](https://github.com/YanjieZe/3D-Diffusion-Policy), [Consistency_FM](https://github.com/YangLing0818/consistency_flow_matching),  [VRL3](https://github.com/microsoft/VRL3), and [Metaworld](https://github.com/Farama-Foundation/Metaworld).
-We would like to thank the authors for their excellent works.